Azure/Azure-Network-Security/Azure DDoS Protection/DDoS-Protection-Assessment-Tool/README.md

 ## Known Limitations

-- Basic SKU Public IPs cannot use DDoS IP Protection (Standard SKU required)
+- Basic SKU Public IPs cannot be protected by Azure DDoS Protection (upgrade to Standard SKU required)
 - Resources in different subscriptions than their VNETs may show "Access Denied"

 ## Contributing